Free cookie consent management tool by TermsFeed Policy Generator

 How to Apply

-Level 4 Engineering Apprenticeships are competitive and they are not like a full-time college course, where you are guaranteed a place if you have achieved the entry requirements.
-You will need to be pro-active in applying for Apprenticeships, as well as preparing a CV and attending an interview with an employer, just as you would do for any job.
+Apprenticeships are competitive and they are not like a full-time college course where you are guaranteed a place if you meet the entry requirements.
+You will need to be pro-active in applying for Apprenticeships, as well as preparing a CV and attending interviews’ with employers, just as you would for any job.

 Entry Requirements

-• You will need; a Level 3 Advanced Apprenticeship in Engineering or a Level 3 BTEC in Engineering
+• You must have achieved a Level 3 Apprenticeship in Engineering, or a Level 3 BTEC in Engineering

-• You should have achieved a minimum of 4 GCSEs (9-4 / A*-C) including Maths and English or equivalent.
+• You must have achieved a minimum of 4 GCSEs (9-4 / A*-C) including English and Maths or equivalent

-• Due to the higher mathematical content included within the Level 4 Apprenticeship, you may be asked to attend Derwent Training to complete a Level 3 Maths bridging unit before commencing the training for the Apprenticeship.
+• Due to the higher mathematical content included within the Level 4 Apprenticeship, you may be asked to attend Derwent Training to complete a Level 3 Maths bridging unit before starting the Apprenticeship

 Our Team